hstamps-stack/Celestial-Bodies/README.md

-#celestial bodies Database using Freecodecamp objectives.
+Celestial bodies Database using Freecodecamp objectives.
 Technology used Postgres